HeliosSoftware/hfs-install/README.md

 ## Installation Overview
 There are two high level steps in this automation:

-1. Prepare your config file
+1. Prepare your config file.
 2. Use Terraform to provision the resources in the `terraform` folder.

 ## Installation Steps